cubitouch/energy-data-exploration/dashboards/src/index.md

 </div>
 <div class="note">

-The above chart uses the **average usage during a given hour** - i.e. given 2 slots for the same week day and hour, respectively representing a total of 1 MW and 2 MW usage: the chart will represent an 1.5 MW average.
+The above chart displays the **average usage during a given hour**.
+For example, if there are two slots for the same weekday and hour, representing 1 MW and 2 MW usage respectively, the chart will show a 1.5 MW average.

-At time of writting, this chart shows pretty clearly Saturdays and Sundays are less active.
+At the time of writing, this chart clearly shows that Saturdays and Sundays are less active.
 The same is usually true from midnight to 6AM.

 **Hypothesis**: Correlation of energy usage with meteorological data (e.g. temperature) could explain why some days would not follow expected patterns (e.g. a Sunday being much colder than usual during the period, triggering more heaters to be on).
 </div>